wonderflow-bv/fetch-loading-bar/README.md

-# General installation into a 3rd party app (to be improved)
+# Installation into a 3rd party app (to be improved/packaged)

 1. get an app (or create scaffold with angularjs-webpack)
 2. install fetch interceptor `npm install fetch-intercept --save` (Link)[https://github.com/werk85/fetch-intercept]